 1. The service life of wooden sleepers is short(12 to 15 years)as compared to other types of sleepers.

 2. These sleepers are subjected to wear, decay, and attack by white ants, spike killing, cracking, etc.

-3. It is difficult to maintain the gauge in case of wooden sleepers.
+3. It is difficult to maintain the gauge in the case of wooden sleepers.

 4. The track is easily disturbed.
 Hence alignment maintenance is difficult.

-5. The maintenance cost of wooden sleeper is highest as compared to other sleepers.
+5. The maintenance cost of wooden sleepers is high as compared to other sleepers.

 6. The scrap value of these sleepers is very low.

 3. Cast Iron Sleeper